mikegeeves/pact-examples/README.md

     - examples
         - example-consumer-sns <- the feature description/name
+            - README.md <- containing details about the feature.
+TODO: How much info to put here and how to use?
             - v2 <- the spec version it is for, indicating which spec version of the Docker image to run
                 - example-consumer-sns-python <- dir containing the implementation, in this case for python
                 - pacts